When: Thursday 9th September 2021 (time TBC)

 How does the event work?

 A feel-good campaign we can all be proud of, the Derby Ram Trail connects corporate, public and community partners around the city, providing a new and uniquely creative avenue for collaboration – and all while supporting a local charity.
 Businesses across the area were invited to sponsor a blank ram sculpture – the 3D canvas!
 New and established artists were then invited to submit designs to transform the blank rams with individual artworks.
 Design ideas were presented to sponsors in January 2020 who each selected their favourite.
 Successful artists were then commissioned to apply their designs to the sculptures in a wide range of media, both traditional and new, including fine art, illustration, graffiti and mosaic amongst others.
-Once all the rams have been decorated, they will appear in our streets in either spring/summer 2021 (dates TBC) to form a free ten-week art trail.
+Once all the rams have been decorated, they will appear in our streets on 27 May – 22 August 2021 to form a free ten-week art trail.
 Residents and visitors, young and old, will explore the trail using a bespoke Derby Ram Trail map and mobile app.
 These will help people to navigate around the city, discover new places and unlock facts about Derby’s history and the museums’ collections.

 What happens to the ram sculptures at the end of the art trail?